riley-moen/Numerical-Methods/README.md

 This repository contains numerous numerical methods implemented in MATLAB to accomplish different tasks.
 Below is a list of the files and their purpose.

-### Finite DIfference Methods folder
+### Finite Difference Methods folder

 This folder contains various finite difference method schemes.
 BTCS - Backwards finite difference in time, centered difference in space.
 CSCS - 2D Centered difference in space.
 CTCS - Centered differences in both time and space.
 FTBS - Forward difference in time and backward difference in space.
 FTCS - Forward difference in time and centered difference in space.
 FTFS - Forward dfference in time and space.

 ### Ising.m
+This script uses an Ising model to simulate the magnetiziation of a metal.
+It compares many metrics of the model such as magnetization, specific heat, energy, magnetic susceptibility, and temperature.

 ### EandRK.m
 This function solves the given differential equation using both Euler and Runge-Kutta 4 algorithms.

 ### MetropolisHastings.m
+This script uses the Metropolis-Hastings algorithm to generate pseudo-random numbers from a given distribution.
+It then uses a Chi-Square test to see how close the generated numbers are to the given distribution.

 ### RejectionAlg.m
+This script uses the Rejection algorithm to generate pseudo-random numbers from a given distribution.
+It then uses a Chi-Square test to see how close the generated numbers are to the given distribution.

 ### lagrangeIP.m
 This function uses Lagrange interpolation on the values of f to find a function y with xi number of values.